edm00se/blog/_posts/2015-07-14-alternate-front-end-development.md

 </div><br />

 ##### A Note on Domino Data Service
 As the _@unid_ property won't register as a valid json object property, you may need to transform that to _unid_.
-My _HTTPServlet_ was already using _unid_, so it works out quite nicely :wink:.
+My _HTTPServlet_ was already using _unid_, so it works out quite nicely 😉.

 ### Json-Server
 So, you may be wondering what `json-server` is.
 [Json-server](https://github.com/typicode/json-server) describes iteself as: